mondaycom/welcome-apps/apps/storage-react/README.md

-# board-data-react
+# storage-react
-example of how to create a monday app that reads and writes board data
+example of how to create a monday app that uses the storage api

 ## Required permissions
- - boards:read
- - boards:write
+ - none

 # Instructions
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).